House Director

 -----

-Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of the job.
+Consistent with its obligations under the law, the University will provide reasonable accommodations to applicants and employees with disabilities.
+Applicants requiring a reasonable accommodation for any part of the application process should contact summer-session-hr@stanford.edu.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.